Do they really add ash to dog food? You’ve probably seen the word “ash” before, printed on the product label.

-Ash is what’s left over after any food has been completely incinerated.
-It’s the final product of food combustion.
+Ash is what’s left over after any food has been incinerated.
+It’s the end product of food combustion.

-In other words, if you were to completely incinerate a can of dog food, all three major nutrients (protein, fat and carbohydrates) would burn away, leaving just the food’s minerals behind.
+In other words, if you were to completely incinerate any dog food, all three major nutrients (protein, fat and carbohydrates) would burn away, leaving just the recipe’s minerals behind.

 Mineral nutrients (like calcium, phosphorous, zinc, iron, etc.) make up ash, the ultimate residue of food combustion.

 Ash is also more commonly known as funeral ash.
 It’s simply what remains of any animal, even humans, after cremation.